kailash-manasarovar/statement/docs/timeline/2024/october.md

 - Polygon hires a [man who targeted me at zkSync](../2023/june.md#work-stress), Coogan.
 - I guess there are so few technical female-workers in the industry, you're bound to be targeted by the wider community.
 - I wonder if James Dawes and the HR team had seen me [starring in child rape-gang porn](../2023/november.md#first-time-they-flash-up-my-naked-16-year-old-body-on-x) too?

-## Is there a bible in the house?

-- I start to see continued X posts that refer to whether there is a "bible in the house".
-- This is usually written as a question.
-- I bought a bible during this time.
-- I believe someone was trying to warn me that the poison dose was going up and murder was the intention.
-Hence, a bible in the house for the priest to perform the last rights.
-- These posts were in English and Spanish sometimes too.

 ## Activity in apartment number 18 next door